Reviews for Different Stages Performances

 Jennifer Underwood is that rare bird, the experienced actress who radiates such wisdom and warmth that she makes you long for a big hug, a cup of herbal tea and a long afternoon chat in the homey mess that's her living room.

 This mischievous comedy deserves a better title.
 By calling it Well, Lisa Kron implies that it's about exactly the opposite: about illness.
 That subliminal message is reinforced in Different Stages' press releases.
 Even an impish twist of punctuation would have done it.
-Call it Well? so as to capture the mother-daughter dialogue at the heart of the play, in which monologist Lisa Kron pushes beyond the strictures of stand-up comedy and tale-telling, confiding to the audience that …
+Call it Well? so as to capture the mother-daughter dialogue at the heart of the play, in which monologist Lisa Kron pushes beyond the strictures of stand-up comedy and tale-telling, confiding to the …

 Read more »